top of page

 • 4 min read

 The construction industry is experiencing a significant shift towards sustainability and innovation in materials.
 With climate change concerns rising, environmentally friendly building practices are more critical than ever.
 One of the most exciting advancements in this area is the development of "steel-like wood."
 This innovative material merges the advantages of both steel and wood, presenting a sustainable option that is gaining traction across the industry.
-This guide explores this trend, particularly in regard to sustainable construction in Orlando, FL.
+This guide explores this trend, particularly regarding sustainable construction in Orlando, FL.

-The Rise of Sustainable Construction
+The Rise of Sustainable Construction in Urban Centers

 As urban centers expand and housing demand grows, the construction industry is under pressure to adopt eco-friendly practices.
 Traditional construction methods can lead to deforestation, increased carbon emissions, and substantial waste.
 To counter these issues, sustainable construction has emerged, focusing on resource reduction, energy efficiency, and waste minimization.